Last Updated on April 22, 2025 by Maged kamel

 The nominal tensile strength for a bolt Rn.

 In this post-bearing Type connections-part-2.
-We have The distance le is the edge distance from the centerline of the bolt to the edge.
+The distance le is the edge distance from the centerline of the bolt to the edge.

 AISC equations for bearing connections.

-In the next slide, refer to definitions as the distance between the centerline of bolts in the direction parallel to the axis of the member is the pitch P. While S is the gage distance, which is the distance between the centerline of bolts in the direction perpendicular to the axis of the member and edge distance.
+In the next slide, refer to the definitions.
+The distance between the centerline of bolts in the direction parallel to the axis of the member is the pitch P. S is the gage distance, which is the distance between the centerline of bolts in the direction perpendicular to the axis of the member and the edge distance.

 Minimum Spacing S and the inner distance between bolts.